-The sea-ice freeboard is then calculated by adding this scaled snow-depth value times the reduction factor of the wave-propagation speed in snow compared to the vacuum speed of light.
 Valid sea ice freeboards are assumed to range from 0 to 2 meter, while the range is extended by the range noise (0.25 meter) for individual footprint.
-Thus orbit data outside the range of -0.25 m to 2.25 meter is filtered.
+Thus orbit data outside the range of -0.25 m to 2.25 meter are filtered.

-5.6.1 Sea-Ice Freeboard Uncertainty
+5.7.3 Sea-Ice Freeboard Uncertainty

-In addition to the radar freeboard uncertainty, the sea ice freeboard uncertainty needs to take the component introduced by the snow wave speed correction into accounts.
+In addition to the radar freeboard uncertainty, the sea ice freeboard uncertainty needs to take the component introduced by the snow wave speed correction into account.
 While the wave speed reduction is assumed to be reasonably well known, the additional uncertainty is controlled by snow depth uncertainty.

-$\sigma{frb} = \sqrt{\left(sd \times \sigma{sd}\right)^2 + \sigma{rfrb}^2}$
+$$\sigma{frb} = \sqrt{\left(sd \times \sigma{sd}\right)^2 + \sigma{rfrb}^2}$$

-5.7 Sea-Ice Thickness
+5.8 Sea-Ice Thickness

-5.7.1 Freeboard to Thickness
+5.8.1 Freeboard to Thickness

 The final step in the processing is to convert sea-ice freeboard to sea-ice thickness.
 The ice floe may or may not be covered by snow, but field studies have shown that if the floe is indeed snow covered the radar reflection and hence height measurement relate to the snow ice interface.
-This however may not always be the case as was shown by the laser / radar altimeter study in Fram Strait during the RRDP exercise.
+This however may not always be the case as was shown by the laser / radar altimeter study in Fram Strait during the RRDP exercise in CCI Phase 2.
 This most certainly is not the case for areas of seasonal sea ice, such as the Baltic Sea, for most of the winter.
 Thus freeboard values should be understood as "altimeter freeboard" values.
-That is, for the cold central

-Arctic they can be assumed to represent the ice freeboard, but for marginal areas the elevation measured is somewhere between the ice and snow freeboard.
-But since this effect cannot be parameterized with available EO observations, it is always assumed in the processing that the dominant reflector is the snow/ice interface.
+That is, for the cold central Arctic they can be assumed to represent the ice freeboard, but for marginal areas the elevation measured is somewhere between the ice and snow freeboard.
+But since this effect cannot be parameterized with available EO data, it is always assumed in the processing that the dominant reflector is the snow/ice interface.

 Since the ice floe is in isostatic equilibrium, a simple calculation using freeboard and snow depth, and the densities of snow, sea ice and sea water, can be used to compute the thickness.
-Figure 5-22 illustrates this calculation.
+Figure 5-26 illustrates this calculation.
 The final thickness is given by: